Steam Turbine Parts Manufacturing

 Keeper Rings

-Keeper rings (carbon ring seals) are segmented, self-lubricating seals that are installed around the shaft to prevent steam lekage.
+Keeper rings (carbon ring seals) are segmented, self-lubricating seals that are installed around the shaft to prevent steam leakage.
 Metal is machined into precise ring shapes and then cut into segments (usually three) to allow for expansion and contraction.

 Keys